Pylons/pyramid/docs/narr/views.rst

        firstname = request.params['firstname'].decode('utf-8')
        lastname = request.params['lastname'].decode('utf-8')

 For implicit decoding to work reliably, youshould ensure that every form you render that posts to a :mod:`pyramid` view is rendered via a response that has a ``;charset=UTF-8`` in its ``Content-Type`` header; or, as in the form above, with a ``meta http-equiv`` tag that implies that the charset is UTF-8 within the HTML ``head`` of the page containing the form.
 This must be done explicitly because all known browser clients assume that they should encode form data in the character set implied by ``Content-Type`` value of the response containing the form when subsequently submitting that form; there is no other generally accepted way to tell browser clients which charset to use to encode form data.
 If you do not specify an encoding explicitly, the browser client will choose to encode form data in its default character set before submitting it.
 The browser client may have a non-UTF-8 default encoding.
-If such a request is handled by your view code, when the form submission data is encoded in a non-UTF8 charset, eventually the WebOb request code accessed within your view will throw an error when it can't decode some high-order character encoded in another character set within form data e.g. when ``request.params['somename']`` is accessed.
+If such a request is handled by your view code, when the form submission data is encoded in a non-UTF8 charset, eventually the request code accessed within your view will throw an error when it can't decode some high-order character encoded in another character set within form data e.g. when ``request.params['somename']`` is accessed.

-If you are using the :class:`webob.Response` class to generate a response, or if you use the ``render_template_*`` templating APIs, the UTF-8 charset is set automatically as the default via the ``Content-Type`` header.
-If you return a ``Content-Type`` header without an explicit charset, a WebOb request will add a ``;charset=utf-8`` trailer to the ``Content-Type`` header value for you for response content types that are textual (e.g. ``text/html``, ``application/xml``, etc) as it is rendered.
+If you are using the :class:`pyramid.response.Response` class to generate a response, or if you use the ``render_template_*`` templating APIs, the UTF-8 charset is set automatically as the default via the ``Content-Type`` header.
+If you return a ``Content-Type`` header without an explicit charset, a request will add a ``;charset=utf-8`` trailer to the ``Content-Type`` header value for you for response content types that are textual (e.g. ``text/html``, ``application/xml``, etc) as it is rendered.
 If you are using your own response object, you will need to ensure you do this yourself.

 .. note:: Only the *values* of request params obtained via ``request.params``, ``request.GET`` or ``request.POST`` are decoded